joshuadjolly/B2tFit/README.md

 Submitted by: **Joshua Jolly**

-**B2tFit** is a health metrics app that allows users to track the number of calories from foods they have eaten [TODO]
+**B2tFit** is a health metrics app that allows users to track the number of calories from foods they have eaten.

 Time spent: **11** hours spent in total